Publisher terms and conditions

 Term and termination

 Either party may suspend or terminate this agreement by notifying the other in writing with 14 days notice.
 If that happens, outstanding earnings owed to the Rightsholder will still be paid according to the Compensation terms below.
-Watermarked documents may still be available to print through the Paperight system during the notice period.
+Watermarked documents and photocopy licences may still be available through the Paperight system during the notice period.

 Operating policies and procedures

-The Rightsholder will provide documents to Paperight for distribution via paperight.com.
+- Print-on-demand distribution: The Rightsholder will provide documents and document metadata to Paperight for distribution via paperight.com.
 For distribution to registered outlets, Paperight will resize these documents and place them on new page sizes (such as A4), along with fineprint containing selected details of each licence, including the names of the Rightsholder, the outlet, and the outlet’s customer, and the date of the licence.
 The Rightsholder may specify which documents should and should not be made available to outlets at any time, and in which countries.

 Paperight will conduct this service as it is described publicly on paperight.com, which will change from time to time at Paperight’s discretion.